News

 random generation of solvent configurations

 The \(rgc\) program generates a configuration of molecules that are randomly oriented in space.
-It will put the first molecule (the solute if present) in the center of the system, and then will put the other molecules at random orientations around it.
+It will put the first molecule in the center of the system, and then will put the other molecules at random orientations around it.

 Relevant papers